CODELASH-SHAKTIVEL/CodeCortex/README.md

 When adding a repository:

-- CodeMuse checks if you have enough credits.
+- CodeCodex checks if you have enough credits.

 - Credits deducted based on file count.